galaxyproject/galaxy-hub/src/Admin/Config/Performance/Cluster/Legacy/index.md

-**Important note on using the drmaa runner with <<nwwl(TORQUE)>>**: The drmaa egg and runner can be used with <<nwwl(TORQUE)>>, but you should not use the `libdrmaa.so` that is bundled with the <<nwwl(TORQUE)>> client, since using this library will result in a segmentation fault when the drmaa runner attempts to write the job template, and any native job runner options will not be passed to the DRM.
+**Important note on using the drmaa runner with TORQUE**: The drmaa egg and runner can be used with TORQUE, but you should not use the `libdrmaa.so` that is bundled with the TORQUE client, since using this library will result in a segmentation fault when the drmaa runner attempts to write the job template, and any native job runner options will not be passed to the DRM.
 Instead, you should compile the [pbs-drmaa](http://apps.man.poznan.pl/trac/pbs-drmaa/wiki) library and use this as the value for `DRMAA_LIBRARY_PATH` instead.
 Thanks to Oleksandr Moskalenko for debugging this problem and finding the solution.